-- Feed your cat correctly and be extra careful in keeping them hydrated.
+- Feed your cat correctly, and be extra careful in keeping them hydrated.

-2. In Case of Ingestion
+2. In the Case of Ingestion

-However, your cat will start throwing up itself if poisoned.
+Your cat will start throwing up itself if poisoned.
 After several vomits and diarrhea, your cat becomes dehydrated.

 - If your cat is cold, wrap it up in a warm cloth.